-- 7.1 In the event that the Court of Session proposes to make rules in respect of sheriff court proceedings as a matter of emergency and where time does not permit the convening of an extraordinary meeting (for instance where a delay in making rules is likely to be seriously detrimental to the interests of justice or to be contrary to legislation), it must at a minimum, consult the Sheriff Principal and sheriff member of the SCJC before doing so. - 7.2 On every occasion standing order 7.1 is invoked, the circumstances will be reported to all members and to the Secretariat at the earliest opportunity.
-All such actions will be reported to the next meeting of the SCJC.
+- 7.2 In the event that the rules being consulted upon are proposed to be made as a matter of emergency and where time does not permit the convening of an extraordinary meeting or for the matter to be considered by correspondence (for instance where a delay in making rules is likely to be seriously detrimental to the interests of justice or to be contrary to legislation), consultation may instead take place with at least one Sheriff Principal and one sheriff member of the SCJC.
+For the purposes of section 104(5) of the Courts Reform (Scotland) Act 2014, any views expressed by those members are to be the views expressed by the SCJC. - 7.3 On every occasion standing order 7.2 is invoked, the circumstances will be reported to all members at the earliest opportunity and recorded in the minutes of the next SCJC meeting.